bitliner/quick-e2e-test/README.md

 quick-e2e-test
 =========================

-It allows you to build end-to-end test specifying just the scnearios to test in natural language (text).
+It allows you to build end-to-end test specifying just the scenarios to test in natural language (text).

 # Requirements